Chartres Cathedral: Earlier Cathedrals

 At least five cathedrals have stood on this site, each replacing an earlier building damaged by war or fire.
 The first church dated from no later than the 4th century and was located at the base of a Gallo-Roman wall; this was put to the torch in 743 on the orders of the Duke of Aquitaine.
 The second church on the site was set on fire by Danish pirates in 858.
 This was then reconstructed and enlarged by Bishop Gislebert, but was itself destroyed by fire in 1020.
 A vestige of this church, now known as Saint Lubin Chapel, remains, underneath the apse of the present cathedral.
 It took its name from Lubinus, the mid-6th-century Bishop of Chartres.
 It is lower than the rest of the crypt and may have been the shrine of a local saint, prior to the church's rededication to the Virgin Mary.

-In 962 the church was damaged by another fire and was reconstructed yet again.
+In 962, the church was damaged by another fire and was reconstructed yet again.
 A more serious fire broke out on 7 September 1020, after which Bishop Fulbert (bishop from 1006 to 1028) decided to build a new cathedral.
-He appealed to the royal houses of Europe, and received generous donations for the rebuilding, including a gift from Cnut the Great, King of Norway, Denmark and much of England.
+He appealed to the royal houses of Europe, and received generous donations for the rebuilding, including a gift from Cnut the Great, King of Norway, Denmark and England.
 The new cathedral was constructed atop and around the remains of the 9th-century church.
 It consisted of an ambulatory around the earlier chapel, surrounded by three large chapels with Romanesque barrel vault and groin vault ceilings, which still exist.
 On top of this structure he built the upper church, 108 meters long and 34 meters wide.
-The rebuilding proceeded in phases over the next century, culminating in 1145 in a display of public enthusiasm dubbed the "Cult of the Carts" – one of several such incidents recorded during the period.
+The rebuilding proceeded in phases over the next century, culminating in 1145 in a display of public enthusiasm dubbed the "Cult of Carts" – one of several such incidents recorded during the period.
 It was claimed that during this religious outburst, a crowd of more than a thousand penitents dragged carts filled with building supplies and provisions including stones, wood, grain, etc. to the site.